splunk/public-o11y-docs/apm/profiling/profiling-troubleshooting.rst

 .. note:: AlwaysOn Profiling requires the Splunk Distribution of OpenTelemetry Collector version 0.34 or higher.

-Check that you've enabled AlwaysOn Profiling
+Check that you've activated AlwaysOn Profiling
 -------------------------------------------------

-Depending on the programming language, you can enable AlwaysOn Profiling by setting a system property, a function argument, or an environment variable.
+Depending on the programming language, you can activate AlwaysOn Profiling by setting a system property, a function argument, or an environment variable.
 System properties and function arguments always take precedence.
 If the profiler is not enabled, Observability Cloud can't receive profiling data.

-To solve this issue, check that you've enabled the profiler.
+To solve this issue, check that you've activated the profiler.
 See :ref:`profiling-setup-enable-profiler`.

 .. _no-call-stacks: